 However, simply darkening does not work in every situation.
-A screen that is set too dark can “block” the view of the gaming content, especially in bright surroundings and in direct sunlight.
+A screen that is set too dark can "block" the view of the gaming content, especially in bright environments and in direct sunlight.
 The screen brightness can therefore only be adjusted according to the circumstances.
-However, if it is possible to regulate the brightness of the display down, you should use this - the positive effects on the battery life are enormous.
+However, if it is possible to reduce the brightness of the display, you should use it - the positive effects on the battery life are enormous.

 How long the Nintendo Switch lasts in undocked mode is also a question of game selection.
 The more resource-intensive, i.e. the more hardware-hungry a title is, the faster the gamer will run out of juice in handheld mode.

 A Zelda: Breath of the Wild therefore consumes more energy than a fun indie title.
 Thanks to the power bank, the playing time can of course also be extended with Zelda, Mario Kart and Co, but as an emergency measure it is still helpful to have at least one more frugal game in stock.

 The Nintendo Switch is always "ready to use", but it also requires energy, i.e. battery power.
 Ideally, when you take a break, switch off the console: To do this, press and hold the power button for a few seconds.
 The stand-by mode is also a good alternative because the Nintendo Switch also uses less energy when it is idle.
 This mode can also be reached by pressing and holding the power button.